Get THE RACK DEMO

 Het x Het: The Outcome Most Breeders Miss

 You pair 2 het Clowns.
 You know the math.
 25% visual Clowns.
 75% of something else.
-The question is what that something else actually is and whether your calculator is telling you the whole story.
+The question is what that something else is and whether your calculator is telling you the whole story.

 If you're seeing 2 results, you're missing one.
 And the one you're missing changes how you plan your holdbacks.